oracle-devrel/technology-engineering/security/security-design/shared-assets/kms-backup/README.md

 ## Script execution

 The script requires a number of arguments.
-The arguments vary dependent on modi of script execution.
-All or some arguments can be submitted as a configuration file in JSON format or at the command-line.
+The arguments vary depending on the script execution.
+All or some arguments can be submitted as a configuration file in JSON format or at the command line.
 Any command-line argument overwrites any arguments from the configuration file,

 The script has two modes of operation:
 1)	Export a key, save it to a file, and print the fingerprint, used for verification of a key
-2)	Copy the key between two locations where tenant OCID, region and API Key is required.
+2)	Copy the key between two locations where tenant OCID, region, and API Key are required.

-A key in vault may have several versions, and you may specify the OCID of a given version for both export and copy of the key.
+A key in the vault may have several versions, and you may specify the OCID of a given version for both export and copy of the key.
 If no key version is specified, the most recent key is exported.

-The script checks if the key is Enabled and is of type SOFTWARE, before any export is attempted.
+The script checks if the key is Enabled and is of type SOFTWARE before any export is attempted.

 ##  Configuration parameters/arguments